 Cardinal Financial, also doing business as Sebonic Financial, is a national mortgage lender with both online capabilities and more than 115 locations for borrowers.
-It offers conventional loans, jumbo loans, refinancing and government-sponsored FHA, USDA and VA loans, and provides mortgages in all 50 states and Washington, D.C.
+It offers conventional loans, jumbo loans, refinancing and government-sponsored FHA, VA and USDA loans, and provides mortgages in all 50 states and Washington, D.C.
 Along with these products, the lender offers disaster relief home financing, construction loans, manufactured home loans and tiny and container home loans.
-To speed up the process for borrowers, Cardinal Financial offers prequalifications and preapprovals and its proprietary technology, Octane, guides you through an efficient, streamlined home loan process, from displaying loan options (including closing costs) to loan status and more.
-Borrowers can also e-sign using the platform.
-Borrowers have closed in as few as seven days, according to the lender's website, with the average closing taking 30 days.
-Founded in 1987, Cardinal Financial is headquartered in Charlotte, North Carolina.
+If you’re interested in a mortgage with Cardinal, you can obtain a prequalification or preapproval through its proprietary technology, Octane, which guides you through the home loan process, from displaying loan options (including closing costs) to loan status and more.
+You can also e-sign using the platform.
+Borrowers have closed in as few as seven days, but the average closing takes 30 days.
+The lender was founded in 1987 and is headquartered in Charlotte, North Carolina.

 Borrowers across the U.S. looking for either standard or specialized loan products or down payment assistance

-Cardinal Financial doesn’t disclose interest rates on a diverse range of home financing products.
-To compare its costs to others, however, you’ll need to request a quote to determine what you might qualify for.
-(Many other lenders provide rates upfront online, or let you request a quote without needing to wait for a loan officer to contact you.)
+Cardinal Financial offers competitive interest rates on a diverse range of home financing products.
+To compare its costs to others, however, you’ll need to request a quote.
+(Many other lenders provide rates upfront online, or allow you to request a quote without waiting for a loan officer to contact you.)
 As far as fees, Cardinal charges a flat $1,490.

-You can request a free mortgage rate quote online through Cardinal Financial’s website.
-However, you’ll need to wait for a loan officer to contact you to get the actual quote and start the application process.
+You can request a free rate quote online through Cardinal Financial’s website; however, you’ll need to wait for a loan officer to contact you to get the quote and start the application process.
 After submitting docs (and assuming you qualify), you can expect a conditional approval in 24 to 48 hours.
-When you’re ready, you can complete the application online and upload your documents via its secure website.
-The lender also allows borrowers to e-sign disclosures and provides real-time loan status updates.
+When you’re ready, you can complete the application online.

 The lender doesn’t have a mobile app, but does provide calculators, a mortgage glossary, answers to frequently asked questions about the mortgage process and a blog with even more resources online.